 Admission to the master of urban design (MUD) program is competitive and selective.
 The program is a post-professional degree that requires a core understanding of environmental design, design thinking, and relationships between sites, people, and contexts.
 Applicants for the program must hold a degree in architecture, civil engineering, historic preservation, landscape architecture, or urban planning or demonstrate equivalent achievement through a combination of experience and education.

 Applicants must be admitted to Ball State’s Graduate School and be accepted by the coordinator of the urban design program.

 Admission decisions will be mailed by April 1 to those who apply and submit all required materials prior to this deadline.
 All who wish to be considered for the limited number of graduate assistantships must meet this preferred deadline.

 Those who miss the preferred application deadline may still apply up to 4 weeks before the start of the fall semester and will be considered on a space-available basis.
 The typical review process takes 2 to 4 weeks from the time you are accepted by the university and we receive all supplemental materials, and decision letters will be mailed on a revolving basis.

-Questions?
-If you have any questions regarding the application requirements, process, or schedule, please contact Brad Beaubien, the Urban Design Coordinator.
+If you have any questions regarding the application requirements, process, or schedule, please contact Michel Mounayar, Professor of Architecture.

 800-382-8540 and 765-289-1241